Who We Are

 I Hope you enjoy being part of the Forum as much as I do.
 The friendships you make are amazing!

-As Co-Chair, I mostly attend education-related meetings with the local council and other organisations to get parent carer voices heard.
+As Co-Chair, I attend SEND-related meetings with the local council and other organisations to get parent carer voices heard.

-I also work in the background, helping things to tick over with the other Co-Chair, Rachel.
-Ensuring that our community continues to grow and develop.
+I also work heavily in the background, helping things along in the day to day running with the other Co-Chair, Rachel.
+Our Primary Goal is ensuring that our community continues to grow and develop, and that parents and carers voices are heard

-I am a mum to two very special girls with SEN.
+I am a mum to two very special children with SEN – ASD, Hypermobility and Hyperacusis.